sermo/guides/git.md

   * US1234: Allow users to log into the site
 * When including bulleted lists in a commit message, denote each item with an asterisk.
 Do not include an empty newline between bullet points.
+* When branching include your initials in the first part of the branch name and give the branch a meaningful topic name prefixed by the topic number e.g. `bam/sm-123-truncating-all-the-data`

 ## Guides